enochytchen/academic-kickstart/content/talk/MPHthesis/index.md

   postcode: '17165'
   country: Sweden

-summary: Talk about my thesis journey to the freshers to the Master's Programme in Public Health Sciences at Karolinska Institutet
+summary: Talk about my thesis journey to freshers to the Master's Programme in Public Health Sciences at Karolinska Institutet

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.